-Of course, there are limits to what your dishwasher should handle, as I detail in “Never Put These 16 Items in Your Dishwasher.”
+Of course, there are limits to what your dishwasher should handle, as we detail in “Never Put These 16 Items in Your Dishwasher.”

 Be careful, too, when loading items.
 Most dishwashers feature heating elements on the bottom.
-So, lightweight plastic items could warp or melt if you load them on the bottom level.
+So, lightweight plastic items could warp or melt if you load them onto the bottom level.

 Small items can often fit in your silverware caddy.
 I still use the top-rack-only Munchkin dishwasher basket I bought in 2007.
 I stack it with anything I fear might jump around inside the machine.